There’s more than one ingredient in a better-than-average cup of coffee.

 Coffee brewed from Geisha beans is absolutely worth trying.
 While the price is indeed steep, Geisha is a premium product far beyond the quality of most alternatives.

-Every coffee lover should treat themselves to a small portion to savor one of the best examples of the beverage available worldwide.
+Every coffee lover should treat themselves to a small portion to savor one of the world’s finest examples of the beverage.

 Coffee lovers are often taken aback by their first sip of the smooth, gentle finish of Geisha coffee.
 It is genuinely a step above almost anything else available.

 However, Geisha coffee is prohibitively expensive for most drinkers to consider having every morning.
-Pinning down the exact price can be tricky.
+Determining the exact price can be challenging.

 Where are the best Geisha beans grown and processed?